CIBC-Internal/python/Doc/library/os.rst

    Return ``True`` if a core dump was generated for the process, otherwise return ``False``.

+   This function should be employed only if :func:`WIFSIGNALED` is true.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WIFCONTINUED(status)

-   Return ``True`` if the process has been continued from a job control stop, otherwise return ``False``.
+   Return ``True`` if a stopped child has been resumed by delivery of :data:`~signal.SIGCONT` (if the process has been continued from a job control stop), otherwise return ``False``.

+   See :data:`WCONTINUED` option.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WIFSTOPPED(status)

-   Return ``True`` if the process has been stopped, otherwise return ``False``.
+   Return ``True`` if the process was stopped by delivery of a signal, otherwise return ``False``.

+   :func:`WIFSTOPPED` only returns ``True`` if the :func:`waitpid` call was done using :data:`WUNTRACED` option or when the process is being traced (see :manpage:`ptrace(2)`).

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WIFSIGNALED(status)

-   Return ``True`` if the process exited due to a signal, otherwise return ``False``.
+   Return ``True`` if the process was terminated by a signal, otherwise return ``False``.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WIFEXITED(status)

-   Return ``True`` if the process exited using the :manpage:`exit(2)` system call, otherwise return ``False``.
+   Return ``True`` if the process exited terminated normally, that is, by calling ``exit()`` or ``_exit()``, or by returning from ``main()``;
+   otherwise return ``False``.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WEXITSTATUS(status)

-   If ``WIFEXITED(status)`` is true, return the integer parameter to the :manpage:`exit(2)` system call.
-Otherwise, the return value is meaningless.
+   Return the process exit status.

+   This function should be employed only if :func:`WIFEXITED` is true.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WSTOPSIG(status)

    Return the signal which caused the process to stop.

+   This function should be employed only if :func:`WIFSTOPPED` is true.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: WTERMSIG(status)

-   Return the signal which caused the process to exit.
+   Return the number of the signal that caused the process to terminate.

+   This function should be employed only if :func:`WIFSIGNALED` is true.

-   Availability: Unix.
+   .. availability:: Unix.

 Interface to the scheduler